-- (1) No person may sell liquor in a convenience store franchised to a service station selling petrol, diesel or other petroleum products to the public. - (2) Any person who contravenes the provisions of subsection (1) is guilty of an offence.
+- (1) No person may sell liquor in a convenience store franchised to a service station selling petrol, diesel or other petroleum products to the public. - (1A) The provisions of subsection (1) do not apply to convenience stores licensed to sell liquor before the coming into operation of this Act. - [subsection (1A) inserted by section 5 of Act 3 of 2013] - (2) Any person who contravenes the provisions of subsection (1) is guilty of an offence.